Uniform Inference in High-Dimensional Threshold Regression Models

-Additionally, we consider a test for the family of hypotheses $\left\{H_{0}^{(j)}: \, \alpha_{0}^{(j)} = 0\right\}$ for $j=1,\dots,2p.$ We report the familywise error rate (FWER) based on the Bonferroni procedure and the empirical power, We compare our results from threshold models with those from linear regression in Table \ref{tbl:FWER}.
+Additionally, we consider a test for the family of hypotheses $\left\{H_{0}^{(j)}: \, \alpha_{0}^{(j)} = 0\right\}$ for $j=1,\dots,2p.$ We report the familywise error rate (FWER) based on the Bonferroni-Holm procedure and the empirical power, We compare our results from threshold models with those from linear regression in Table \ref{tbl:FWER}.
 The FWER based on the threshold model is close to the preassigned significance level of 0.05 and is robust to the magnitude of the threshold effect and the level of sparsity.
-Our debiased Lasso estimator for the threshold model has more power than that for the linear model, even when the threshold effect is small.
+DTLasso estimator for the threshold model has more power than that for the linear model, even when the threshold effect is small.